-Also included in the list of "property not covered" is the cost to replace or restore lost information on valuable papers and records.
+Also listed under Property Not Covered is the cost to replace or restore lost information on valuable papers and records.
 The exclusion applies to both hard copy papers and records and those that exist as electronic data.
-The policy affords some "additional coverage" for the cost to restore damaged valuable papers.
-However, this coverage does not extend to electronic valuable papers.
+While some Additional Coverage is provided for the cost to restore damaged valuable papers, this coverage does not apply to electronic valuable papers.

-- Power Surge Excludes damage caused by a power surge, if the surge results from a power failure that originates away from your premises.
-Surges that originate on your premises are also excluded if they result from utility equipment located on your premises.
-However, if a power surge results in a covered peril (such as a fire), any ensuing loss by that peril is covered.
+- Power Surge.
+Excludes damage caused by a utility interruption, including any associated power surge, if the failure originates away from your premises.
+Failures (and associated surges) that originate on your premises are also excluded if they result from utility equipment located on your premises.
+However, if a power failure or surge results in a covered peril (such as a fire), any ensuing loss by that peril is covered.

-- Electrical Disturbance Excludes damage caused by electrical, magnetic or electromagnetic energy.
+- Electrical Disturbance.
+Excludes damage caused by electrical, magnetic or electromagnetic energy.
 This includes electrical arcing, short circuits, and static electricity.
-If any of these perils generate a fire, property damage caused by the fire is covered.

-- Specified Causes of Loss This is a defined term that includes over a dozen separate perils such as fire, lightning, hailstones, windstorm and sinkhole collapse.
+- Specified Causes of Loss.
+This is a defined term that includes over a dozen separate perils such as fire, lightning, hailstones, riot or civil commotion, windstorm, and sinkhole collapse.

-- Computer Virus Covers damage to electronic data caused by harmful codes or instructions.
+- Computer Virus.
+Includes a virus, harmful code or instructions introduced into a computer system to damage or destroy any part of it or disrupt its operation.
 Excludes damage caused by manipulation of your computer system by an employee, including a temporary worker or leased worker.